SE2-Team-14/Project-SE2-2020/systemTesting/SystemTestingDocumentation.md

 ![StudentHP](./testImage/StudentScreen/StudentHP.JPG)

-- If I click on My Booked Lecture I can see the calendar with my booked lectures.
+- If I click on `My Booked Lectures` I can see the calendar with my booked lectures.
 The default view is the week view.

 ![WeekCalendar](./testImage/StudentScreen/CalendarWeekView.JPG)

-- If I click on the button in the right side of the calendar and I press Day, I can see the day view of my booked lectures.
+- If I click on the button in the right side of the calendar and I press `Day`, I can see the day view of my booked lectures.

 ![DayCalendar](./testImage/StudentScreen/CalendarDayView.JPG)

-### Test 10 (A student access a calendar in month view)
+### Test 10 (A student accesses a calendar in month view)
-- Like a student I need to put my credentials in the login form and then press the button Login.
+- Like a student I need to put my credentials in the login form and then press the button `Login`.

 ![LoginForm](./testImage/StudentScreen/StudentLogin.JPG)